Kisrawan: Assaf rule

 Assaf moved his headquarters to Ghazir; previously he divided his time between estates at Aintoura and Ain Shaqif.
 His move away from his Turkmen tribesmen's abodes closer to the coast, namely Zouk Mikael, Zouk Kharab, Zouk Mosbeh and Zouk Amiriyya, contributed to the estrangement between them and Assaf and his household.
-In Ghazir the Assafs cultivated ties with the Maronites, particularly the Hubaysh family, with Assaf and his sons Hasan and Husayn entering into their service the Hubaysh brothers as stewards and agents.
-The Hubayshes also acted as intermediaries between the Assafs and their Maronite subjects in the mostly Maronite Bilad al-Jubayl.
+In Ghazir the Assafs cultivated ties with the Maronites, particularly the Hubaysh family, with Assaf and his sons Hasan and Husayn recruiting the Hubaysh brothers as their stewards and agents.
+The Hubayshes also acted as intermediaries between the Assafs and their Maronite subjects in the mostly Maronite Bilad al-Jubayl (the Byblos region).
 After Assaf died in 1518 his youngest son Qaytbay killed Hasan and Husayn, drove out the Hubayshes, and took over the Kisrawan from his base in Beirut.
 Five years later Qaytbay died and Hasan's son Mansur, with the support of the Hubaysh family, took charge of the Kisrawan.

 In the late 1530s, Sunni Muslim opposition against Mansur and the Hubayshes was raised in the Kisrawan by the Turkmen chief of Zouk Mikael, who was resentful at the neglect by the Assafs in favor of the Maronites, and the Arab chief of Fatqa from the Beqaa-based Hanash family.
 In 1541 Mansur had them both assassinated, effectively voiding the brewing opposition against Assaf–Hubaysh domination.
 The blow to the Hanash and Turkmens in the Kisrawan opened the door to further Maronite migration from the north.
 In 1545 Maronites from Jaj moved to the district, the ancestor of the Khazen family moved to Ballouneh, the Gemayel family moved to Bikfaya and the Kumayd family moved to the Ghazir area.

 Assaf dominance over northern Lebanon, including the Kisrawan persisted through Mansur's death in 1580 and the first five years under his son and successor Muhammad.
-In 1585 the Ottomans launched a punitive expedition against the rural chieftains of Mount Lebanon, particularly the Druze of the Chouf.
-Muhammad was arrested and imprisoned in Constantinople but returned the following year.
-At the point his authority was expanded to include the tax farms for all the districts of northern Mount Lebanon, excluding the city of Tripoli.
+In 1585 the Ottomans launched a punitive expedition against the rural chieftains of Mount Lebanon.
+Muhammad was arrested and imprisoned in the imperial capital Constantinople but returned the next year.
+At that point his authority was expanded to include the tax farms for all the districts of northern Mount Lebanon, excluding the city of Tripoli.
 The governor of Tripoli and a former dependent of the Assafs, Yusuf Sayfa, was also the chieftain of Akkar and thus a fiscal subordinate of Muhammad.
 He resolved to eliminate the Assaf emir and take over his territory.
 He refused to pay his tax arrears and when Muhammad moved against him in 1591, Sayfa had him assassinated.
 Afterward Sayfa married his widow and took over Assaf properties in Ghazir and gained the tax farm of the Kisrawan.
 Hubaysh influence took a decisive blow, with Sulayman Hubaysh and his nephews Mansur and Muhanna arrested and executed by Sayfa.
 The Shia Hamade clan gained influence in their place under Sayfa rule.